alex/what-happens-when/README.rst

 interpreted by the computer's Human Interface Device (HID) universal keyboard device driver.
 The value of the key is then passed into the operating system's hardware abstraction layer.

+In the case of Virtual Keyboard (as in touch screen devices): In modern capacitive touch screens when the user puts his finger on the screen a tiny amount of current from the electrostatic field of the conductive layer gets transferred to the finger completing the circuit, creating a voltage dropping at that point on the screen that the ``screen controller`` which rises an interrupt reporting the coordinate of the 'click'.
+Then the mobile OS notify the current focused application of a click event in one of its GUI elements (which now is the virtual keyboard application buttons) The virtual keyboard can now rises a software interrupt for sending a 'key pressed' message back to the OS which in turn notify the current focused application of a 'key pressed' event.

 Interrupt fires [NOT for USB keyboards]
 ---------------------------------------